kunjsharma/adapt-simple-table/README.md

 # adapt-simple-table

 **SimpleTable** is a *presentation component* with capability to display text in a table.
-By adding some attributes, developers can create table without muddle themself using markup tags in JSON.
+By adding some properties, developers can create table without muddle themself using markup tags in JSON.

 <img src="sample/adapt-simple-table.png" alt="sample table component" align="right" width="50%">